ozanMSFT/pytorch-wiki/Bot-commands.md

   -h, --help            Show this help message and exit.

 command:
-  {merge,revert,rebase}
+  {merge,revert,rebase,label,drci}
     merge               Merge a PR
     revert              Revert a PR
     rebase              Rebase a PR
+    label               Add label to a PR
+    drci                Update Dr. CI
 ```
 ## Merge
 ```
-usage: @pytorchbot merge [-g | -f MESSAGE ] [-r [{viable/strict,master}]]
+usage: @pytorchbot merge [-f MESSAGE | -ic] [-r [{viable/strict,master}]]

 Merge an accepted PR, subject to the rules in .github/merge_rules.json.
-By default, this will wait for all required checks (lint, pull, etc) to succeed before merging.
+By default, this will wait for all required checks (lint, pull) to succeed before merging.

-If you initiate a merge but then change your mind, if the merge hasn't completed yet you can cancel the operation by deleting your merge comment.

 optional arguments:
-  -g, --green           Merge when all status checks running on the PR pass.
-To add status checks, use labels like `ciflow/trunk`.
   -f MESSAGE, --force MESSAGE
                         Merge without checking anything.
 This requires a reason for auditting purpose, for example:
                         @pytorchbot merge -f 'Minor update to fix lint.
-Expecting all PR tests to pass' -r [{viable/strict,master}], --rebase [{viable/strict,master}]
+Expecting all PR tests to pass' -ic, --ignore-current
+                        Merge while ignore the currently failing jobs.
+If there are no pending checks, use -f/--force since this will fail.
+  -r [{viable/strict,master}], --rebase [{viable/strict,master}]
                         Rebase the PR to re run checks before merging.
 Accepts viable/strict or master as branch options and will default to viable/strict if not specified.
 ```
 ## Revert
 ```
-usage: @pytorchbot revert -m MESSAGE -c {nosignal,ignoredsignal,landrace,weird,ghfirst}
+usage: @pytorchbot revert -m MESSAGE -c
+                          {nosignal,ignoredsignal,landrace,weird,ghfirst}

 Revert a merged PR.
 This requires that you are a Meta employee.